jingliming/jingliming.github.com/_posts/2013-02-05-english-stuff.md

 I spent much of this week wrestling with a server that was in the clutches of OOM killer.

 Programs must be written for people to read, and only incidentally for machines to execute.

+A key challenge in the design of TSDBs is how to strike the right balance between effciency, scalability, and reliability.
 -->

 {% highlight text %}